stevemussmann/GTseqTools/README.md

 # GTseqTools
 Program for filtering GTseq genotype data and converting to various file formats

-This is a work in progress and will be updated when the package is more functional.
+This program is a work in progress and this README.md file will be updated when the program is more functional.

+## Dependencies
+- pandas